 2002 – 2012

-In 2001 the university’s Board of Visitors decided to reorganize the athletic movement to comply with Title IX, the federal law against discrimination in educational institutions.
+In 2001, the university’s Board of Visitors reorganized the athletic movement to comply with Title IX, the federal law against discrimination in educational institutions.
 There were too many athletes at the school, and they received special privileges and scholarships compared to other students.
-So the decision was made to make scholarship teams that retained privileges and regular teams without privileges.
+So, the decision was made to make scholarship teams that retained privileges and regular teams without privileges.

 To smooth out the unpleasant decision a bit, the transition process was stretched over several years, and an attempt was made to emphasize the unity of the athletic movement and the importance of each sport by changing the logo.

-From the dog and the abbreviation, they formed a whole composition, putting both signs on a common lilac background.
+They formed a whole composition from the dog and the abbreviation, putting both signs on a common lilac background.
 The color of the mantle and crown was also changed to lilac to match the background.
 The emblem demonstrated a special cohesion and togetherness.

 2013 – 2016

-In 2013, the university had a new director, Jonathan R. Alger.
-With his arrival, the color scheme was changed in the logo.
-It became a richer purple for the dog and the backing, giving the letters a lighter sandy hue.
+In 2013, the university hired a new director, Jonathan R. Alger.
+With his arrival, the logo’s color scheme was changed.
+The dog and the backing became richer purple, giving the letters a lighter sandy hue.
 This shifted the emphasis from the university’s name to the mascot, making the athletes central to the logo.
 The basketball and soccer teams made significant strides in 2012-13.
 The saturated color showed the Dukes’ increased weight in the world of sports.

 2017 – today